eliotcochrane/eliotcochrane.github.io/_posts/2023-11-01-snow-nihongo.md

 ### Greetings

 Like any country, a solid greeting is a good way to make friends.
-Here we will cover the basic greetings and self-introductions as well as generic answers to questions you might encounter.
+Here we will cover the basic greetings and self-introductions as well as generic answers to common questions.

 | English | Romanization | Japanese |
 | :-----: | :----------: | :------: |